How to Set Up a Kratky Lettuce Jar on a Sunny Apartment Windowsill (Step‑by‑Step)

 Kratky mason jar with young lettuce plant placed on a bright sunny apartment windowsill

-Place the jar in your brightest sunny window.
-South-facing windows work best in the northern hemisphere.
-If the lettuce starts stretching with thin pale growth, it needs more light — the University of Minnesota Extension describes this as etiolation, which happens when plants reach for more light than they are receiving.
-If that starts, add a small supplemental light.
-The guide to the best grow lights for low-light apartment hydroponics under $50 can help if your window is not enough.
+If the lettuce stretches with thin pale growth, it is short of light.
+The University of Minnesota Extension calls this etiolation, which happens when plants reach for more light than they receive.
+So the grow lights under $50 roundup can help if your window falls short, while the grow light distance guide explains the height numbers.

 6. Let the jar do its job

-⚠️ Common Kratky Lettuce Problems and Simple Fixes
+⚠️ Common Problems and Simple Fixes

 Green water or slime in the jar